Fudan-iGEM/2025-wiki/pages/education.md

 - **Base-Matching Game** – We also improved last year's [base-matching game](https://static.igem.wiki/teams/5643/pageimage/education/file/activity-plan-dna-base-pairing-mini-game.pdf) to help children understand the principle of base complementary pairing — through this interaction, they gained a comprehensive view of base-pairing rules.
 Using an interactive card-matching system, students practiced complementary base pairing, reinforcing rules through play.

-- **Molecular Role-Play** – Moreover, to explain transcription and translation (“DNA → RNA → protein”), we organized a role-playing stage play where children acted out different molecular roles and functions.
+- **Molecular Role-Play** – Moreover, to explain transcription and translation (“DNA &rarr; RNA &rarr; protein”), we organized a role-playing stage play where children acted out different molecular roles and functions.
 You can read our play clicking [here](https://static.igem.wiki/teams/5643/pageimage/education/file/interactive-scenario-simulation-exploring-protein-synthesis-in-biology.pdf).
 Acting as DNA, RNA, and ribosomes, children performed transcription and translation.
 This theater-style game brought the central dogma to life in a way that was both fun and unforgettable.

 **Outcomes**